MediaComem/comem-archidep/ex/wopr-deployment.md

 - **How to install Ruby:** there are several methods to install Ruby.
 You will find more information on the [Ruby website][ruby].
-You should look for installation instructions specific to your operating system (your AWS instance is running either Ubuntu 20.04 Focal or Ubuntu 22.04 Jammy).
+You should look for installation instructions specific to your operating system (your server is running Ubuntu 24.04 Noble).
 Where possible, you should find instructions to install with the apt package manager.

   You will also need to installer [Bundler][bundler], the package manager for Ruby.
 You can do so with the following command: